[Fukushima Prefecture] 12 recommended beaches in Fukushima Prefecture! Enjoy both ocean beaches and lake swimming!

 Jōkohama Lake Beach (Inawashiro Town)

-Located on the eastern shore of Lake Inawashiro, it not only has a campsite but also offers rental of rowboats and pedal boats, allowing you to enjoy a variety of activities in addition to swimming in the lake in the natural surroundings.
+Located on the eastern shore of Lake Inawashiro, this area not only has a campsite butalso offers rentals of rowboats and pedal boats, allowing visitors to enjoy a variety of activities in nature, not just swimming in the lake.

 There is a "beach house" (not a beach house) where you can purchase snacks and drinks, and there are also changing rooms and toilets, so you can enjoy swimming in the lake in comfort